-Shopping for medical care, like reducing food waste, or the adage that half of advertising is wasted*, is an exercise that first starts with disbelief (and even outrage), but a closer look keeps you grounded in reality.
+Shopping for medical care, like reducing food waste, or the adage that half of advertising is wasted1, is an exercise that first starts with disbelief and ends with reality.
 Simple observations are cheap.
 99th percentiles masquerade as the norm.
 Some key findings and structural limits can guide us through why price transparency has its limits.

-- Healthcare is episodic: over half of the people who get healthcare through their employers (even greater if you’re younger) have cable bills that are higher than their total medical spend, and out-of-pocket costs are even lower based on commercially insured utilization tables.
+- Healthcare is episodic: over half of the people who get healthcare through their employers have cable bills that are higher than their total medical spend, and out-of-pocket costs are even lower based on commercially insured utilization tables.
 This explains why <10% of people typically shop when given the option.
 How people actually act is more important than surveys saying how much consumers would wishfully love it if healthcare was more like buying a MacBook or Uber ride, something hard to imagine given that <15% are health literate.

 - Transparency is rightly talked about alongside quality.
 However, everyone has a different idea of what “quality” means.
-And though studies show quality and price are divorced (or at least showing no positive relationship), we have a tendency to think higher cost is better–especially if we’re not paying directly.
+And though studies show quality and price are divorced (or at least showing no positive relationship), we have a tendency to think the higher cost is better–especially if we’re not paying directly.

-- You can’t shop for care while on the way to the ER.
+- You can’t shop for care while on the way to the emergency room.
 According to the Health Care Cost Institute, at most, 43% of healthcare is shoppable.
 Other estimates peg this at ~60%.

 - These programs also cost money to manage.

-An example based on $5,000 in average medical spend and assuming users shop for all dollars on the table illustrates this.
+An example based on $5,000 in average medical claims and assuming users shop for all dollars on the table illustrates this.

 |Shoppable Portion (43%)